 Some things don’t change, though.
 Creative vision, a team with shared values and a diversity of opinions are the hallmarks of a successful business, and they are central to ours.
 There will always be moments of doubt, especially when you’re taking significant risks, but knowing that you can add value through creativity is what sustains you and drives you to the next level.

 I’m conscious that this sounds a bit strange.
 ‘Power’ is a word with heft, and that’s not always associated with the activities that happen in the creative industry.
 However, I think this needs to change.

 Creative businesses wield significant power – they have rare abilities that can help transform commodities into loved products, commercial organisations into influential brands and little-known ideas into movements.
 They can also give people a voice and build confidence which is a source of positivity for people.

 Work on purpose from day one

 Early on, take the time to decide why you are in business.
 When things get hectic, you’ll struggle to carve out headspace to do this.
 This isn’t about writing a snazzy tagline.
 If you can articulate your purpose, you can use that idea to make decisions that guide you through highs and lows without losing your soul.

 At Moving Brands, we concentrate on developing the ‘Perfect Portfolio’ of partners we want to work with.
 The word ‘partner’ is important here: we do not see ourselves as suppliers or vendors but allies that share goals with our partners.

-Yet part of the joy of this exercise is exploration, you’ll discover groups of people doing immense things that are below the radar.
-Some of these companies have the potential to be special and they are the ones that can benefit the most from the right mix of creativity, business design and harnessing technology.
+Yet part of the joy of this exercise is exploration; you’ll discover groups of people doing immense things that are below the radar.
+Some of these companies have the potential to be unique, and they are the ones that can benefit the most from the right mix of creativity, business design, and harnessing technology.

 When you work with a company, you are endorsing them